itamarst/eliot/docs/source/output.rst

 .. note::

     This destination is blocking: if writing to a file takes a long time your code will not be able to proceed until writing is done.
-    If you're using Twisted you can use the non-blocking :ref:`eliot.logwriter.ThreadedFileWriter<ThreadedFileWriter>` to log to a file.
+    If you're using Twisted you can use the non-blocking :ref:`eliot.logwriter.ThreadedWriter<ThreadedWriter>` to log to a file.

 .. _add_global_fields: